Simon Halabi: Personal life

-Halabi is married to Lithuanian-born Urte, with two sons, Samuel and Jacob; Samuel died in August 2003 in a pool accident in France.
+Halabi is married to Lithuanian-born Urte Halabi, with two sons, Samuel and Jacob; Samuel died in August 2003 in a pool accident in France.

 Halabi was convicted of sexual assault in France in 1998.
 The attack occurred at his house in France, against a woman whom he had trapped and threatened to kill if she reported the crime.
 Though Halabi was handed a three-year prison sentence, suspended for five years, and placed on a sex offender list in France, he was able to continue his life and business dealings unchecked as he had been convicted under the name Mohammed Halabi instead of his actual name.
 While the conviction was shared with UK authorities under data sharing agreements in 2012, the crime was not linked to Halabi until 2017.

 In February 2015, he was accused of assaulting and racially abusing a binman in Hay's Mews, off London's Berkeley Square, after a refuse truck had blocked his Bentley outside Annabel's, allegedly calling him a "monkey" and a "peasant", and then shouting "I own this road, I can do what I want".
 In December 2016, following a near-two year investigation and a week long trial at Southwark Crown Court, he was acquitted of racially aggravated assault.